 Some prep carts can also function as a table for chopping and preparing meat.

 Outdoor Prep Tables

-There are a lot of people who prefer an alternative to a grilling cart, which may be too small for their needs or just too expensive.
+There are a lot of people who prefer an alternative to a grilling cart, which may be too small for their needs or the price is just not for everybody’s budget.
 You can actually build or buy your own outdoor grill prep table, which is perfect for cooking enough food to serve a large crowd.

 A prep table like this is meant more for serving than chopping or sautéing.
 In fact, usually it will have wheels (with no lock) and a special shelf for clean plated, bundled silverware, and condiments.
 These types of prep tables are more likely to be positioned close to where people are eating, rather than close to where the cook is preparing the food.

 In a pinch, these tables can also serve as prep area for the chef.
 However, because they are usually made of wood, they’re difficult to clean, which causes a risk of bacterial back up such as e-coli.
 They’re usually more stylish than kitchen-oriented.
 Thin of them as a condiment rack, not a cutting board.

 These types of carts are good for storage.
 You can roll them out onto a patio with your silverware set-up, pitcher of iced tea, plates and napkins.
 But please don’t try putting food on them; they’re just not built for that, and they can get gross if try it.

 There are also various kinds of outdoor prep stations with storage for those who regularly host outdoor gathering, especially if those gatherings include pool parties.
 With everything packed away – even the booze – cleanup is easier than you would expect.